shangzhouye/academic-kickstart/content/project/stereo_slam/index.md

 The figure below shows the flowchart of the system.
 Each component will be presented in detail in the Algorithms section.

 ![Stereo SLAM](https://github.com/shangzhouye/portfolio-website/blob/master/content/project/stereo_slam/figures/Stereo%20SLAM.png?raw=true "Stereo SLAM")

+This is my winter individual project at the MSR program at Northwestern Univerisity, Evanston (Jan. - Mar.
+2020).

 ## Algorithms